mapzen/documentation/src-tangram-new/editing-basemaps.md

             color: [[12, global.minor_road1], [17, global.minor_road2]]
 ```

-Then, change all of the color values to something festive.
+Once you have a big tree with only `color` parameters dangling from the tips of all the branches, change all those color values to something festive.
 Red is a classic choice:

 ```yaml
 minor_road: